mvcatsifma/prompts/aws_expert.md

 - `$()` for command substitution
 - `[[ ]]` for test conditions
 - Implement functions where appropriate
+- Use Golang 1.24 for any code examples

 ## Response Format
 1. Brief problem assessment